solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Once the application and database are deployed, the next phase is to manage the new cloud-based data workload resources.
 Management operations include both control plane and data plane activities.
-Control plane activities are related to Azure resources, versus data plane, which is **inside** the Azure resource (in this case MySQL).
+Control plane activities are related to Azure resources, versus the data plane, which is **inside** the Azure resource (in this case MySQL).

 Azure Database for MySQL provides for the ability to monitor both of